dapr/samples/pluggable-components-dotnet-template/README.md

 ## Overview

-This is a template project and that contains the barebones to start work with Pluggable Components in .NET.
+This is a template project in which contains the barebones to start work with Pluggable Components in .NET.

 ## Run the sample